wp-property/wp-property/readme.txt

 * Google Maps API to automatically validate physical addresses behind-the-scenes.
 * Integrates with Media Library, avoiding the need for additional third-party Gallery plugins.
 * Advanced image type configuration using UI.
-* Out of the box support for two property types, Building and Floorplan.
-More can be added via WP-Property API.
-* Property types follow a hierarchical format, having the ability of inheriting settings - i.e. buildings (or communities) will automatically calculate the price range of all floor-plans below them.
-* Free!

 = Widgets =
 * Child Properties.
 Show child properties (if any) for currently displayed property